HowlingEverett/ftr_code_test/README.md

 - Network load management

-If I planned on the application having a diverse user base (as we all should), I'd also want to test and extend the application as a minumum with:
+If I planned on the application having a diverse user base (as we all should), I'd also want to test and extend the application at least with:

-- Reasonable accessibility, at least intelligible to screen readers and interactive via keyboard and keyboard-adjacent assistive technlogy
+- Reasonable accessibility, at least intelligible to screen readers and interactive via keyboard and keyboard-adjacent assistive technology
 - Internationalisation for the regions I'd expect it to see use